 Consult your county Extension agent and state pest control handbook regarding the choice of control methods.
 Always follow pesticide labels and use proper precautions before handling pesticides.
+Pest insects of ornamental plants

 Pretty or pest?

 Some insects, especially those that cause chewing damage to plants, are beautiful additions to the garden at later stages in their life.
 Take a look at the caterpillars and see what they become before you decide to take action.